*Warning: Graphic photos included.

-Truly, I was sort of hoping she would have told me “Absolutely not!” because now I knew the ball was in my court and I had a lot of research to do.
-(WHY hadn’t I taken the time to research it before, when all my friends had raved about Young Living?!)
+Truly, I was sort of hoping she would have told me "Absolutely not!" because now I knew the ball was in my court and I had a lot of research to do.
+(WHY hadn't I taken the time to research it before, when all my friends had raved about these oils?!)

-We went straight to Children’s Hospital, and on the way I called my friend, Stacey, who is a Young Living distributor.
+We went straight to Children's Hospital, and on the way I called my friend, Stacey, who is into essential oils.
 I also texted her a picture.
-She was horrified at the burns, and thankfully she didn’t block me for sending her such graphic images.
-I frantically told her that I was desperate to get ahold of some lavender and AN Y and ALL research about applying lavender to 2nd degree burns.
+She was horrified at the burns, and thankfully she didn't block me for sending her such graphic images.
+I frantically told her that I was desperate to get ahold of some lavender and AN Y and ALL research about applying lavender to support healthy skin.

-Stacey was so dear that she said she would meet me with a bottle of lavender and some Lavaderm spray.
-She also went to work sending me link after link about how lavender heals burns.
+Stacey was so dear that she said she would meet me with a bottle of lavender and some cooling spray.
+She also went to work sending me link after link about how lavender is great for skin health .

 Once we got to that hospital, they removed as much dead skin as could be endured, which was excruciating to watch, and I can only imagine what it felt like!
 They assured me again that Ramen burns are the most common and the worst burns they see in children because the noodles are so sticky that they cling to the clothes and stick to the skin.

 The doctors there were so kind and patient.
 They told us we needed to come back twice a week to get more dead skin removed, and they showed me how to gently change the bandages.

 (4 days after the incident)